GreyMatchaGit/Flow/README.md

-Flow is a solution for centralizing all the productivity tools that I found useful.
+Flow is a solution for centralizing all the productivity tools that I personally use.